 By signing these terms you confirm that you have read the full details of the service you require and are aware of what the Editor will and will not do with your manuscript.

-- Upon agreement of the costs and services required, the Client shall pay a non-refundable deposit amounting to 50% of the agreed costs, to secure their space in the Editor’s diary.
+- Upon agreement of the costs and services required, the Client shall pay a non-refundable deposit amounting to 50% of the agreed costs unless the service is one which requires payment in full and upfront, or a payment plan as been set up, to secure their space in the Editor’s diary.

 - Should the client be unable to sign their acceptance of these terms using the form below, the payment of the deposit shall act as their agreement.